OBILISETTVYSHNAVI/travel-recommendation/README.md

             Name (Encoded Travel Destination)

-5. Model Architecture & Hyperparameter Tuning:
+4. Model Architecture & Hyperparameter Tuning:

 To enhance accuracy, an ensemble learning approach was adopted, combining:

 1️⃣ Random Forest Classifier

 n_estimators = 200

 max_depth = 7

 random_state = 42

 2️⃣ Gradient Boosting Classifier

 n_estimators = 200

 learning_rate = 0.05

 max_depth = 4

 random_state = 42

 Final Model: Voting Classifier

 To leverage the strengths of both classifiers, a soft voting strategy is used, combining predictions probabilistically.

-6. Performance Evaluation & Results:
+5. Performance Evaluation & Results:

 Model Accuracy: The trained ensemble model achieved 75% accuracy on the test dataset.

 Manual Recommendations: A rule-based fallback system provides recommendations when model predictions are uncertain.

       Evaluation Metrics:

 Metric	            Score

 Accuracy	            75%

 Precision	      TBD (Future Improvement)

 Recall	        TBD (Future Improvement)

-7. Deployment & User Interface:
+6. Deployment & User Interface:

    Deployment Strategy:

             1.The model is deployed via Gradio, enabling real-time interaction within Google Colab.

             2.The UI consists of dropdowns for state, type, and best time to visit, returning destination recommendations.

    Future Deployment Plan:

             1.Convert the Gradio-based system into a mobile application using Flutter or React Native.

             2.Deploy the model on cloud infrastructure for persistent availability.

-8. Future Enhancements:
+7. Future Enhancements:

    To further improve recommendation accuracy and user experience, the following enhancements are planned:

             ✅ Expand Data Sources: Integrate more user preference data and real-time travel trends.

             ✅ Enhance Model Performance: Experiment with Neural Networks and Transformer-based recommendation models.

             ✅ Improve Personalization: Implement collaborative filtering for user-based recommendations.

             ✅ Mobile App Development: Develop a fully functional mobile application for travel recommendations.

             ✅ Cloud Hosting: Deploy the system on AWS/GCP/Azure for scalable performance.

-Conclusion
+8.Conclusion

 The Travel Destination Recommendation System is a robust and scalable solution that enhances travel planning through machine learning-driven recommendations.
 With ongoing enhancements, it aims to provide personalized, accurate, and real-time travel suggestions.